swcarpentry/good-enough-practices-in-scientific-computing/index.md

 those belonging to different papers or other publications should be grouped together.

-There is some question whether the `results` directory should be placed under version control.
+Opinion is divided on whether the `results` directory should be placed under version control.
+If we borrow conventions from software development (just as we borrowed version control itself) the answer is no.
+But there are some benefits to putting results under version control in data analysis projects.
+First,
-If we borrow conventions from software development (just as we borrowed version control itself!), the answer is no. But in data analytical projects, there can be benefits to putting results under version control.
-First, it's nice for any collaborator to have immediate access to current processed data, results, figures, etc., without needing to regenerate it all.
-Second, version control facilitates *diffing*, i.e. seeing a file before and after some operation.
-It can be very interesting to use diffs to see the downstream effects of actions like upgrading a piece of software, refactoring a script, or starting with a slightly different dataset.
-If the files involved aren't inconveniently large, it is often a good idea to keep `results` under version control.
+it gives collaborators immediate access to current processed data, results, figures, etc., without needing to regenerate it all.
+Second, version control facilitates *diffing*, i.e., seeing the differences between old and new states of files.
+Diffs can be used to see the downstream effects of actions like upgrading a piece of software, refactoring a script, or starting with a slightly different dataset.

+If results files are kilobytes or a few megabytes in size, we therefore recommend keeping them under version control.
+Anything more than this,
+and something else should be used for management.

 The figure below provides a concrete example of how a simple project might be organized following these rules.
 The `data` directory contains a single CSV file with tabular data on bird counts,